Blacklash Cavalier King Charles Spaniels

 A little about us

-I'm Erica from Blacklash!
+I'm Erica from Blacklash Cavaliers!
 I spent twenty years in the rescue world, before making the decision to come into the world of showing and breeding.
-I breed Cavaliers that I would want to live with - healthy, happy, well-socialised, and with good longevity - and I do everything I can to help prepare new pups and new owners for their life together.
+I breed Cavaliers that I want to live with - healthy, happy, well-socialised and with good longevity - and I do everything I can to help prepare our puppies and new owners for their life together.

 Why we got involved in breeding

 Coming from a rescue background for the last twenty years, my first Cavalier was a rescue dog.
-Sadly, he didn't live a long life, and had behavioural issues to contend with; and we made a promise that we would do better for dogs that came after.
-Working in the RSPCA meant I saw many similar puppies coming in that weren't socialised, and had health and behavioural issues.
+Sadly, he didn't live a long life and had behavioural issues to contend with.
+We made a promise that we would do better for dogs that came after.
+Working at our local animal shelter, I saw many puppies coming in that weren't socialised and had health and behavioural issues.
+We really wanted another Cavalier so we decided to do some research and to get a puppy from a registered breeder, who was health testing.
 When we started looking for a puppy, finding a great breeder was important to me.
-I had my checklist of all the things I wanted in a breeder, but I couldn't find that breeder that ticked all of them.
-So I started to think "Well, what can I do about it?".
-I started to go to shows, met some breeders, learnt more about the community, and after much research and planning made my decision to start breeding my own lines.
-I wanted to make a positive difference, and as a breeder minimise the risk of the problems I saw entering the rescue world.
+I had my checklist of all the things I wanted in a breeder, but I couldn't find a breeder that ticked all the boxes.
+I joined the Cavalier club and started to go to shows.
+I met some breeders, learnt more about the breed and the breeding and showing community After a lot of research and planning I made my decision to start a breeding programme of my own.
+I wanted to make a positive difference to the breed and this continues to be the driving force behind everything that I do.

 Our special touch